 7. Use portrait mode when needed

-The portrait mode on your camera app is a great way to take photos of products that are hard to capture with a traditional camera.
+The portrait mode on your camera app is a great way to take a pro headshot and also products that are hard to capture with a traditional camera.

 This mode is especially useful for taking close-up photos of small product details, like intricate beadwork on a piece of jewelry.